 We know the old adage of “You get what you pay for” and Anna Lappe’s quote of “Every time you spend money, your casting a vote for the kind of world you want.”
 Unfortunately, there’s not many breeders that feed exclusively quality raw dog food.
 Actually, I’m the only one that I know of.
-I spent $12,000 on dog food last year for 7 dogs –It seems extravagant but it’s really not, it’s health science.
+I spend approx. $16,000 on dog food every year –It seems extravagant but it’s really not, it’s health science.
 I love my 4 legged friends way too much, to give them less.
-If I ever cannot afford the quality raw diet, I will stop breeding.
+If I ever cannot afford the quality raw diet, I will STOP breeding!

 WHAT ABOUT LONG TERM EFFECTS OF KIBBLE??